slidevjs/slidev/custom/index.md

   withClicks: false
   withToc: false
 # syntax highlighter, can be 'prism', 'shiki' or `shikiji`
-highlighter: 'prism'
+highlighter: prism
 # show line numbers in code blocks
 lineNumbers: false
 # enable monaco editor, can be boolean, 'dev' or 'build'
-monaco: 'dev'
+monaco: dev
 # download remote assets in local using vite-plugin-remote-assets, can be boolean, 'dev' or 'build'
 remoteAssets: false
 # controls whether texts in slides are selectable
 selectable: true
 # enable slide recording, can be boolean, 'dev' or 'build'
-record: 'dev'
+record: dev

 # force color schema for the slides, can be 'auto', 'light', or 'dark'
-colorSchema: 'auto'
+colorSchema: auto
 # router mode for vue-router, can be "history" or "hash"
-routerMode: 'history'
+routerMode: history
 # aspect ratio for the slides
-aspectRatio: '16/9'
+aspectRatio: 16/9
 # real width of the canvas, unit in px
 canvasWidth: 980
 # used for theme customization, will inject root styles as `--slidev-theme-x` for attribute `x`